-Implemented in 2009, the Baltimore Community Survey aims to identify trends in behavior and attitudes regarding quality of life indicators and City services.
+Implemented in 2009, the Baltimore Community Survey aims to identify trends in behavior and attitudes regarding the quality of life indicators and City services.
 Survey results are used to inform and enhance program planning and policy development across all City agencies, to create more focused, responsive, and efficient government services.

-The survey was conducted by phone in both English and Spanish, and lasted about 16 to 20 minutes.
+The survey was conducted by phone in both English and Spanish and lasted about 16 to 20 minutes.
 A representative sample of 1,800 Baltimore citizens responded to the survey.
 This large sample size means that the city-wide results are statistically valid within a margin of error of +/-2.3%.
 In other words, you could survey every single person in the City and the results would be very similar.

 The City is currently working on reimplementing the Baltimore Community Survey on a bi-annual basis.

 2011 Online Survey Report

 2011 Citizen Survey Brochure